JamieKieranMartin/Flask-Web-Application/README.md

 # Flask Web Application
-Developed Dec 2018 - A Web Application built on Flask which generates a web page for startup businesses.
+Developed Dec 2017 - A Flask WebApp for creating and managing a web page for small businesses

-Built using flask_sqlalchemy, flask_bcrypt, flask_login, flask_mail, wtforms, jinja2 + the Stripe API.

 As a learning project I set out to build a CRUD web application utilising Flask, a micro web framework built on Python.
 This web application allows users to generate a single page website for their business under the domain name redlands.business.